l0neaadil/Python_projects/01_Mac_changer/README.md

 # Mac_Changer:

   - Program for changing mac address.
-  - Both the programs are to be run through command line (linux).

 ## Plan:

  Step 1: To give input (interface name and new mac address) through terminal.{optparse module}

  Step 2: Checking old mac address (the mac address which we will change).{subprocess + re module}

  Step 3: Changing mac address. {subprocess module}

  Step 4: Checking for new mac address.

 ## simple_mac_changer: